 - How large is the diameter of a Giraffe’s foot?
 It is about 30 cm / 11 inches, as large as your dinner plate!

 - How long is a Giraffe’s tongue?
 It can be between 45 – 50cm / 17 – 20 inches long.

 Furthermore, in many places in Africa, human-made waterholes are the only source for animals to get water in the arid African Savannah.

 The Giraffe, Giraffa camelopardalis, is in the category vulnerable on the IUCN red list.

-Discover more of our fine art B&W giraffe photographs in our portfolio.
+Discover more of our fine art B&W giraffe photography in our portfolio.
 You can purchase fine art prints framed and unframed as well as licenses of our nature photography.